jimlindstrom/InteractiveMidiImproviser/README.md

 ## Overview

-This is a project for testing out ideas on computer music generation.
+RubyMidi lets you interact with a computer improvisor.
+After training itself, it listens for stimuli from you (over MIDI) and then generates responses of its own.
 It uses the ruby portmidi library to interface with Linux midi tools such as Timidity, VPMK, etc.

-After training the improvisor, it begins listening for real-time stimuli from the user (via VPMK).
-After a completed stimulus is heard, the improvisor learns what it can from the stimulus, and then generates a response which is plays back via Timidity.

 ## Ideas I'm exploring